LaravelFreelancerNL/laravel-index-now/README.md

 If you've set a key location in the config it will be prefixed to the file.

 Running this command multiple times will generate a new key and key file.

+### Only submit pages for your production environment
+You probably don't want to submit pages in any environment other than production.

+By default, this package assumes that your production environment is called 'production' and will only submit when it matches the configured name in the package.

+In the case of an environment mismatch it will log a submission 'attempt' instead of actually submitting the page to the search engines.

+If you use an alternative name for your production environment you can set INDEXNOW_PRODUCTION_ENV in your .env to match.

+You can disable this by setting INDEXNOW_PRODUCTION_ENV to false.

 ## Usage
 You can submit one or more pages per request by calling the facade and passing the url(s) to the submit method.